Kava-Labs/rosetta-kava/README.md

 ### Mainnet

-The following commands will build a docker container named `rosetta-kava` and configure the container for running on the `kava-mainnet` mainnet.
+The following commands will build a docker container named `rosetta-kava` and configure the container for running on the `kava-mainnet` network.

 ```
 docker build . -t rosetta-kava